 Over the past year, Peabody’s share price dropped by 94 percent and the company lost $2 billion in 2015.
-With today’s bankruptcy filing Peabody joined some of the largest U.S. coal producers, including Arch Coal, Alpha Natural Resources, Patriot Coal Corporation and Walter Energy, Inc. in filing for bankruptcy protection.
+With today’s bankruptcy filing Peabody joined some of the largest U.S. coal producers.
+They are including Arch Coal, Alpha Natural Resources, Patriot Coal Corporation and Walter Energy, Inc. in filing for bankruptcy protection.

-With Peabody joining Alpha and Arch Coal in bankruptcy, a clear signal has been sent: coal is a bad investment for investors as well as the future of the planet.
-As the bankruptcy proceedings move forward, these companies must be held responsible for the environmental damage they have caused and honor their commitments to their workers.
-Any reorganization must leave remaining coal reserves in the ground, finance the clean-up of the areas that have already been impacted and honor the previous commitments they have made to their workers.
+With Peabody joining Alpha and Arch Coal in bankruptcy, a clear signal is sent.
+Coal is therefore a bad investment for investors.
+That’s as well as the future of the planet.
+As the bankruptcy proceedings move forward, these companies must be held responsible for the environmental damage they have caused.
+That’s as well as honor their commitments to their workers.
+Because frankly coal declares bankruptcy.
+So any reorganization must leave remaining coal reserves in the ground.
+As well as finance the clean-up of the areas that have already been impacted.